1 Introduction

 with the starting event.
 The attribute data and namespace data arriving

-event form separate attribute and
+with startElement() event form separate attribute and

 namespace nodes.
 Aggregated consequent events of the same type